maks/dsg/README.md

 - Just serve a local dir on port 8000 without generating something:
     `dsg --serve --docroot .`

-- DSG observes automatically it's basefolders like content, web aso. but if you want additional folders that should be observed so that dsg automatically regenerates it's file - set watchfolder[1-3] in you site.yaml
+- DSG observes automatically it's basefolders like `_content`, but if you want additional folders that should be observed so that dsg automatically regenerates it's file - set watchfolder[1-3] in you site.yaml